 It reveals the vital and sometimes conflicting role of Ballet Theatre, how the ballets got to the stage, how Bernstein composed the scores, and the legacy of these works for all involved.
 The result is a new understanding of Bernstein, Robbins, and this period of their lives.

 'Old Divisions and New Debates: Music Criticism in Post-War America', in The Cambridge History of Music Criticism, ed.
 Christopher Dingle (Cambridge: Cambridge University Press, 2019).

 For more on the collection, click here.

-33 entries on choreographers, choreography and dancers in The Cambridge Stravinsky Encyclopedia, eds.
+The Cambridge Stravinsky Encyclopedia, eds.
 Edward Campbell and Peter O'Hagan (Cambridge University Press).

 Commissioned entries: Choreography, Choreographers and Dancers; Ballet Dancing and Stravinsky; The American Ballet; Ballets Ida Rubinstein; Adolph Bolm; Pierre Brasseur; Enrico Cecchetti; Lucia Chase; Anton Dolin; Mikhail Fokine; Elie Gagnebin; Berenice Holmes; Stansilav Idzikowski; Tamara Karsavina; Lincoln Kirstein; Serge Lifar; Lydia Lopokova; Alicia Markova; Léonide Massine; Bronislava Nijinska; Vaslav Nijinsky; Zhenya Nikitina; Alexander Orlov; Ruth Page; Maria Piltz; George and Ludmilla Pitoëff; Marie Rambert; Elise Reiman; Nicolas Remisoff; Ida Rubinstein; Lydia Sokolova; Jean Villard